Athletics-U.S. Olympic trials rescheduled for June 2021 in Eugene, Oregon

 The postponed U.S. Olympic track and field trials have been rescheduled for June 18-27, 2021 in Eugene, Oregon, USA Track and Field (USATF) announced on Tuesday.

-The trials, the selection meeting for the American team for the Tokyo Olympics, originally had been planned for mid-June of this year in Eugene, but were postponed when the Tokyo Olympics were delayed for a year because of the coronavirus.
-The Tokyo Games are now set for July 23-Aug 8, 2021.
+The trials, the selection meeting for the American team for the Tokyo Games, were originally planned for mid-June this year in Eugene, but were postponed when the Olympics were delayed for a year because of the novel coronavirus.
+The Tokyo Games are now set for July 23-Aug.
+8, 2021.

+The Eugene trials will end 33 days before athletics starts at the Tokyo Games.
+The length of the break is identical to the gap between the 2016 trials and athletics at the Rio Olympics.
+The trials competition will take place in a 25,000-seat stadium being built on the University of Oregon campus that will host the 2022 athletics world championships, which were also delayed for a year because of the postponed Olympics.

+"With the construction happening at Hayward (Field) and the warm, sunny weather we are getting, when you walk by the stadium, you truly get to see how spectacular that venue is going to be," Michael Reilly, CEO of the organisers TrackTown USA, told the Eugene Register-Guard newspaper.
+"The fact that we now have dates confirmed and can get on with doing all we do to welcome the athletes, spectators, and media, I could not have asked for a better start to the day.”

-Trials events taking place each day will not change from the 2020 schedule and existing ticket holders will have their tickets automatically rolled over to the new dates in 2021, USATF said.
-Eugene, a hot bed for athletics in the United States, has hosted the past three U.S. Olympic trials and six in total.
+The trials events each day will not change from the 2020 schedule and existing ticket holders will have their tickets automatically rolled over to the new dates in 2021, USATF said.
+Eugene, a hotbed for athletics in the United States, has hosted the past three U.S. Olympic trials and six in total.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)